axelvaldez/radical-companies/_posts/2024/the-fiat-system-has-been-good/2024-11-28-the-fiat-system-has-been-good.markdown

  <p>It is now time for an alternative.</p>
 </div>

-<h1>Fiat Has Been Good</h1>
+<h1>Fiat Has Not Been All Bad</h1>
- <p>The Fiat system has been good for more than a few people.
-It created the middle class, improved education, medicine, and science, etc. Poeple in the US, the European Union, Australia, and New Zealand live better after Fiat.
-That is to say, people of European descent live best.
+ <p>The Fiat system has been good for more than a few people: it created the middle class, improved education, medicine, and science, etc. People in the US, Europe, Australia, and New Zealand live better and people of <em>European descent</em> do.
 Not all of them, mind you, but that is generally the case.</p>
- <p>Society has moved forward, in Europe and the &lsquo;developed&rsquo; countries.</p>
+ <p>Society has moved forward, in Europe and the &ldquo;<em>developed</em>&rdquo; countries.</p>

  <h1>Climate Change</h1>
   <p>Then there is Climate Change, <span id="_standout">which of course could be a hoax and the fires and destructive storms we are suffering through are just the result of our over stimulated imagination.</span></p>